MSVenkat1010/notes_App/backedn.md

  create a Project:
  django-admin startproject project_name

- enter into the created project_name folder then start the server: python3 manage.py runserver
+ Enter into the created project_name folder then start the server: python3 manage.py runserver

 Now server will start with a generated link which you can access